-- (1) Executive Director The executive director of the Commission. - (2) Authorized Official The county judge or other designee authorized to apply for, accept, decline, modify, or cancel a grant designated under §173.301 of this title. - (3) Period of review The 12 months preceding the date of the monitoring visit. - (4) Policies and Standards Committee A committee of the Commission charged with developing policies and standards related to improving indigent defense services. - (5) Policy Monitor The employee of the Commission who monitors the effectiveness of a county's indigent defense policies, standards, and procedures. - (6) Risk Assessment A tool to rank each county's potential risk of not being in compliance with indigent defense laws. - (7) Commission Commission means the Texas Indigent Defense Commission.
+- (1) Executive Director The executive director of the Commission. - (2) Authorized Official The county judge or other designee authorized to apply for, accept, decline, modify, or cancel a grant designated under §173.301 of this title. (relating to Grant Officials). - (3) Period of review The 12 months fiscal year preceding the date of the monitoring visit., other agreed time period, or reasonable time period as determined by the Commission. - (4) Policies and Standards Committee A committee of the Commission charged with developing policies and standards related to improving indigent defense services. - (5) Policy Monitor The employee of the Commission who monitors the effectiveness of a county's indigent defense policies, standards, and procedures. - (6) Risk Assessment A tool to rank each county's potential risk of not being in compliance with indigent defense laws. - (7) Commission Commission means the Texas Indigent Defense Commission. - (8) Full review An on-site policy monitoring review covering all the core requirements in §174.28(c) of this chapter (relating to relating to On-Site Monitoring Process). - (9) Limited scope review An on-site policy monitoring review covering fewer than all of the core requirements in §174.28(c) of this chapter.